JosieOnGit/Luniks/Historic Events/TRAVEL RISK/TRAVEL RISK.md

 ## FOCUS TWO: NEUROKICK
 Available at [[NEUROKICK]]. **NEUROKICK** is an electronic injection-type drug that greatly exaggerates the visual feedback the brain can produce.
 This additionally can force the user to enter a REM sleep, where the rest of the drug continues its effect during the forced dream state.

+## FOCUS THREE: LEREMKOV
+Available at [[LEREMKOV]].
+While Leremkov is described as a disease similar to Influenza and Covid, it has been altered and modified even further behind closed, underground doors.
+Despite not being as prominent as drugs like **Lucky Water**, its effects are more of a threat to the human race than Leremkov itself is.